evertonstz/py-auto-brightness/README.md

 #Instalation
 - By the time being the instalation has to be manual.
 Copy configure.py to the folder /home/$USER/.config/autobrighness/.
 After that, run "py-auto-brightness.py" manually.
 - In the first run you'll have to calibrate and enter some options, after this just run py-auto-brightness.py with no argument and the program will automatically set your brightmess (YEAH, CRONTAP IT BRO!)
-- TIP: run py-auto-brightness.py -calibrate in various light conditions, the more you run it, the more data the program will have to better select a confy brightness value.
+- TIP: run py-auto-brightness.py --calibrate in various light conditions, the more you run it, the more data the program will have to better select a confy brightness value.

 #Commented conf file